 HOW SANTONS ARE MADE

-The patron saint of santonniers is Saint Francis of Assisi, who first began staging live nativity scenes in Italy in 1223 and, soon afterwards, Christmas cribs with model figures began appearing in churches.
+The patron saint of santonniers is Saint Francis of Assisi, who first began staging live nativity scenes in Italy in 1223.
+Soon afterwards, Christmas cribs with model figures began appearing in churches.

 But the man who shaped the santon as we know it now was Jean-Louis Lagnel (1764-1822) of Marseille, who previously had made figurines for the church cribs.

-After the revolution, he decided to produce them for the general population.
-Rather than being reserved for the rich and privileged, a crib became within the reach of everyone.
+After the revolution, he decided to produce them for ordinary people.
+Rather than being reserved for the church or the rich and privileged, a crib became within the reach of everyone.

 WHERE TO BUY AND SEE SANTONS